-If your aging relative has been given a diagnosis of age-related macular degeneration, it’s bound to raise a variety of concerns and questions.
+If your aging relative has been given an age-related macular degeneration diagnosis , it’s bound to raise a variety of concerns and questions.
 And you’re not alone; an approximate 11 million seniors in the U.S. alone have been given the same diagnosis, and that number is anticipated to double by the year 2050.
-Morning Glory Home Care, the top providers of senior care Edwardsville, IL and the surrounding area has to offer, is on hand to provide the facts you need to better understand this disease and how to best help your senior loved one.
+Morning Glory Home Care, the top providers of elder care Alton, IL and the surrounding area has to offer, is on hand to provide the facts you need to better understand this disease and how to best help your senior loved one.

 What is macular degeneration?